What’s the first thing that comes to mind when you think about barbecue? Perfectly smoked pulled pork? Mouthwatering ribs? Or delicious pork chops?

 We can’t talk about the best Oklahoma Joe Smoker without mentioning a couple of other products they offer, such as the Longhorn Reverse Flow Smoker.

 The main difference between the Highland model and the Longhorn smoker is the size.
-I’ve talked about how Oklahoma Joe’s Highland reverse and offset smokers have 619 square inches of cooking area.
+I’ve talked about how Oklahoma Joe’s Highland reverse and offset models have 619 square inches of cooking area.

 Well, the Longhorn has 1,060 square inches of cooking area in the two chambers combined.
 The main chamber has 750 square inches, and the additional chamber has 309 square inches of cooking space.
 If you have a large family or need to cook for many people, the Longhorn could be a good option for you.

-Both Longhorn and the Highland smokers are made of the same materials and have a sturdy construction, so you won’t notice much difference there.
+Both Longhorn and the Highland models are made of the same materials and have a sturdy construction, so you won’t notice much difference there.

 The Longhorn model has multiple dampers for controlling the airflow, it is easy to clean as it has a removable ashtray, and it has a built-in heavy gauge steel thermometer for checking the temperature.